 The placement is defined in law as being 'at least four months in duration.'
 For the student to fulfil this legal requirement - 100% attendance is required on placement.
-The Schools of Pharmacy have to ensure this legal requirement has been fulfilled, so they have to monitor and manage all attendance.
-If a student is not attending placement, APPEL and the Schools of Pharmacy need to be made aware of this to address the situation and offer the student any supports required.
+The Schools of Pharmacy must ensure this legal requirement has been fulfilled, so they monitor all attendance.
+If a student is not attending placement, APPEL and the Schools of Pharmacy need to be made aware of this to address the situation and offer the student support.
 During placement, students remain registered with their HEI, and each HEI, therefore, has a duty of care to their student.